joeguo/tldextract/README.md

 tldextract
 ==========

-Extract root domain, subdomain name, tld from a url
+Extract root domain, subdomain name, tld from a url, using the Public Suffix List.

 Installation
 ==========